6siyan/CS515_Projects/README.md

 Bugs: not find for now, if you find please submit a issue on GitHub.

-Difficult issues: the diffcult thing
+Difficult issues: the diffcult thing is the system design part.
+The code itself is more easy than design.

+Extensions:

+    A drop verb:

+    Locked doors:

 ## How to play
 You can invoke this game by running: